The limit and boundary characteristic classes in Borel-Moore motivic homology: Characteristic classes in motivic homology theories

 and

-In particular, for $f:X\to k$, the map $f_*:\widehat{\mathbb{E}}^{\mathrm{BM}}(X/k)\xrightarrow{\eqref{eq:funclimBM}}\widehat{\mathbb{E}}^{\mathrm{BM}}(k/k)=[\mathbbold{1}_k,\mathbb{E}]$ sends $\widehat{C}_X(\mathbb{F})$ (resp. $\widehat{C}^{\mathrm{c}}_X(\mathbb{F})$) to the $\mathbb{E}$-valued Euler characteristic of $f_*\mathbb{F}$ (resp. the $\mathbb{E}$-valued Euler characteristic of $f_!\mathbb{F}$), see \cite[5.3.1]{JY}.
+In particular, for $f:X\to k$, the map $f_*:l\mathbb{E}^{\mathrm{BM}}_0(X/k)\xrightarrow{\eqref{eq:funclimBM}}l\mathbb{E}^{\mathrm{BM}}_0(k/k)=[\mathbbold{1}_k,\mathbb{E}]$ sends $lC_X(K)$ (resp. $lC^{\mathrm{c}}_X(K)$) to the $\mathbb{E}$-valued Euler characteristic of $f_*K$ (resp. the $\mathbb{E}$-valued Euler characteristic of $f_!K$), see \cite[5.3.1]{JY}.

 \begin{remark} The formulas~\eqref{eq:Cpf} and~\eqref{eq:Ccpf} are formulas related to push-forward maps, expressed in terms of (motivic) sheaves.
-If $k=\mathbb{C}$ is the field of complex numbers, it is plausible that one may translate the push-forward formulas in the language of constructible functions, and recover \cite[Thm.
-5.2]{Alu} (see \cite{Ill}). \end{remark}
+Over a field of characteristic $0$, we will translate these relations geometrically in terms of constructible functions and give a refinement of \cite[Thm.
+5.2]{Alu}, see~\ref{num:consf} below. \end{remark}